–Save This Page as a PDF–

 This is the account of Esau the father of the Edomites in the hill country of Seir (36:9).
 He had five sons and ten grandsons.
 Esav’s daughters (36:6) probably married Horite men and presumably his granddaughters did also.
 First, there is a summary statement about Esau’s first two wives.
 These are the names of Esau’s sons: Eliphaz, the son of Esav’s wife Adah, and Reuel, the son of Esau’s wife Basemath (36:10).
 First, the sons of Eliphaz are mentioned.
 They were Teman, Omar, Zepho, Gatam and Kenaz (36:11).
 Later one of Jobs three friends was named Eliphaz the Temanite (Job 2:11, 4:1 to7:21).
 It very well could have been this son because they lived about the same time.
 These were grandsons of Esau’s wife Adah (36:12).

 Then, as a side note, Moses tells us that Esav’s son Eliphaz also had a concubine named Timna, who bore him Amalek who was to play a key role in the future history of Isra’el.
 Because Amalek was the son of a concubine, he was looked down upon by the other sons of Eliphaz and seen as inferior.
 This may have forced him to live in a separate region and to develop his own nation.
 The descendants of Amalek became the notorious Amalekites, who settled in the area of the Sinai and the Negev (Genesis 14:7, Numbers 13:29, 14:43-45).
 The Amalekites were the first nation to oppose the entrance of Isra’el into the Promised Land after their deliverance from Egypt (Exodus 17:8-16), and they later subjugated Isra’el in the period of the judges (Judges 3:13, 6:3, 7:12).
-However, they were slaughtered under King Sha’ul (First Samuel 14:48, 15:1-9), and later attacked by King David (First Samuel 27:8, 30:1).
-Finally the tribe of Simeon exterminated them in the days of Hezekiah (First Chronicles 4:42-43).
+However, they were slaughtered under King Sha’ul (1 Samuel 14:48, 15:1-9).
+It is important to note that Sha’ul did not completely destroy all the Amalekites everywhere, only in this specific battle.
+He only attacked them from Hialeah to Shur, allowing many to escape.
+The Amalekites were a nomadic, widespread tribe, meaning they likely survived in neighboring regions and regrouped.
+Later, King David fought them (1 Samuel 27:8, 30:1).
+And a remnant continued until the tribe of Simeon exterminated them in the days of Hezekiah (1 Chron 4:42-43).

 Next, the sons of Esau’s second son Reuel are mentioned.
 They were Nahath, Zerah, Shammah and Mizzah.
 These were grandsons of Esav’s wife Basemath (36:13).
-Therefore, these were Esav’s grandsons through his son Reuel.
+These were Esav’s grandsons through his son Reuel.

 Lastly, the sons of Esau’s wife Oholibamah daughter of Anah and granddaughter of Zibeon, who bore three sons to Esav: Jeush, Jalam and Korah (36:14).
 At that point no grandchildren were recorded.